Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ### Technologies

 You can use the example code for Chrome and Firefox right away.
-The good thing is, Microsoft is catching up quickly.
-You can check the implementation status for [Service Workers][Platform Status Service Worker] and the [Push API][Platform Status Push API] for updates.
-Safari is missing all of the technologies necessary except for the Notifications API.
+The good news is, Edge is catching up quickly.
+You can check the platform status for [Service Workers][Platform Status Service Worker] and the [Push API][Platform Status Push API] for updates.
+Safari is missing all of the technologies necessary, except for the Notifications API.

 || Chrome | Firefox | Edge | Safari
 |-|:-:|:-:|:-:|:-: